teamcentral/teamcentral.github.io/app.markdown

 2. Draft - version that is currently in design/build phase
 3. Previous Deploy - version that was running in production at some previous point in time

+**Central Index**

+The Central Integration Platform is not just a "data mover" product.
+We are a full data management platform that is actively monitoring the health of your data.
+One of the key aspects in doing that is a feature we call the Central Index.
+Think of the Central Index as a master database that links and cross references all of the key pieces of information that run your business.

+How is this helpful?
+A great example of that is a pretty typical automation we perform for generating Sales Orders in your financial system.
+A Sales Order can be a somewhat complex data structure.
+It has the basic information like the Order Date, but it also holds references to many other pieces of information spread across your business - Sales Rep, Customer, Region/Area of the Business the Order was placed for, Products/Services being purchased.
+The Central Index plays a large role in aggregating master data across systems so that when an automation like "Creating a Sales Order" is executing in your financial system all of those bits of information mentioned above can be set appropriately.

 ### Connectors
 Central supports really any type of data source: Web API's, Databases, SFTP, etc.  There are three main ways that we achieve this connectivity.
 The first is we have a library of prebuilt connectors for many popular SaaS products like Salesforce, Microsoft Dynamics, and Oracle Netsuite.
 The second is we provide the ability for customers to connect their own proprietary REST API's, SQL Server Databases, and SFTP locations into Central.
 The third option is individual developers can use the Central SDK to build their own connectors for private use or to publish for the community.